kelvinlegolas3/deviance-raft/README.md

 4. Know your RAFT© World directory by simply launching the game and click "Load World" and then click "Open World Folder Path".
 5. Copy the whole **Deviance** repository folder and paste it in your **RAFT© World directory**
 6. Launch the game and you should be able to see the **Deviance** world in the World list with the ***date time that mirrors closely to the commit date time in GitHub***.
 7. From this point, you're now hosting the latest changes of the **Deviance** world.
-Any save game that you make will create another save folder in your RAFT© Deviance World directory.
+Any save game that you make will create another save folder in your RAFT© Deviance world directory.
 8. If you're about to logout, **don't forget to save**.
 9. **Delete** all save files inside your **Deviance** folder (local repository) then go to your RAFT© World directory and copy all of the save files to your local repository.
 This is to make sure that there is only one **latest** folder.
 10. Commit and push your changes by doing this command: